Quantum Error Correction for Beginners: Stabiliser formalism

-So far we have presented error correcting codes from the perspective of their state representations and their preparation and correction circuits.
-This is a rather inefficient method for describing the codes as the state representations and circuits clearly differ from code to code.
+So far we have described error correcting codes from the state vector representation of their encoded states.
+This is a rather inefficient method for describing the codes as the state representations and circuits will differ from code to code.
+Consequently we would like a representation that has a generalised method for error correction and circuit construction, regardless of the code used.
 The majority of error correcting codes that are used within the literature are members of a class known as stabilizer codes.
 Stabilizer codes are very useful to work with.
-The general formalism applies broadly and there exists general rules to construct preparation circuits, correction circuits and fault-tolerant logical gate operations once the stabilizer structure of the code is specified.
+The general formalism applies broadly and there exists general rules to construct preparation circuits, correction circuits and fault-tolerant logical gate operations once the stabilizer structure of the code is known.

-The stabilizer formalism which was first introduced by Daniel Gottesman~\cite{G97+} uses essentially the Heisenberg representation for quantum mechanics which describes quantum states in terms of operators rather that the basis states themselves.
-An arbitrary state $\ket{\psi}$ is defined to be stabilized by some operator, $K$, if it is a $+1$ eigenstate of $K$, i.e.
+The stabilizer formalism was first introduced by Daniel Gottesman~\cite{G97+} and uses the Heisenberg representation for quantum mechanics.
+Describing quantum states in terms of operators rather than the states.
+A state $\ket{\psi}$ is defined to be stabilized by some operator, $K$, if it is a $+1$ eigenstate of $K$, i.e.

 For example, the single qubit state $\ket{0}$ is stabilized by the operator $K = \sigma_z$, i.e.